 participant.
 An observation does not involve manipulation of an

-, but simply allows the observation of
+independent variable, but simply allows the observation of

 relationships between variables as they occur.
 Observation includes a